Tapuruquara Airport

 Tapuruquara Airport is the airport serving Santa Isabel do Rio Negro, Brazil.
 The name Tapuruquara is the original name of the Municipality, which the airport officially retained.

 It is operated by the Municipality of Santa Isabel do Rio Negro.

+Airlines and destinations

+No scheduled flights operate at this airport.

 Access

 The airport is located 5 km from downtown Santa Isabel do Rio Negro.